Civil Service Test Dates

-The physical agility portion of the test is comprised of four categories: (The applicant must pass 3 of the 4 components to be considered eligible.)
+The physical agility test is comprised of 5 separate events.
+Applicants must score a minimum of 384 points to be considered eligible.

-- Applicants should refer to the video below for proper form when performing push-ups and sit-ups.
+- Applicants should refer to the video below for proper technique, course overview, and safety.

-- Applicants should be aware that all four components of the Physical Agility Test will be conducted in succession with only a few minutes of rest between each.
+- Applicants should be aware that all 5 stations of the Physical Agility Test will be conducted in succession with only a few minutes of rest between each.

 - Applicants should wear outdoor athletic shoes and clothing.

-The points from the written test and the Physical Agility Test are combined.
-Applicants must have 6 or more points to be placed in the outstanding category and continue the application process.
+Applicants must have 6 or more points to continue in the application process.